 The Ministry Falling

-Cotter walked into Harry's cell alone, carrying a small bottle.
+Cotter walked into Harry's cell, carrying a small bottle.

 "What's happening?" he asked, staring at the orange liquid sloshing inside the bottle.

 "Quarantine's over.
-I made a potion to protect us.
-Drink up."
-She uncorked the bottle, and poured a little of the orange liquid into a tin cup.
+Drink the potion."
+She uncorked it, and poured a little of the potion into a tin cup.

 "That was quick," he said, accepting the cup.
 "What caused it?"